Suing for Mesothelioma & Asbestos Injuries in Nevada

 Those most at risk from asbestos exposure include construction workers, miners, factory workers, insulation manufacturers and installers, railroad and automotive workers, ship builders, gas mask manufacturers, plumbers and others who work with asbestos particles.

-Note that it is rare to develop illness due to exposure to asbestos contained within solid building materials (unless they are damaged or improperly removed).
+Note that it is rare to develop an illness due to exposure to asbestos contained within solid building materials (unless they are damaged or improperly removed).

 Asbestos fibers are microscopic and are easily inhaled or swallowed.
 Unfortunately, though tiny, they are also quite rigid and not easily expelled or broken down by the body.
 Rather, they act like hook-and-loop fasteners which cling to the tissues of the lungs and other parts of the respiratory system.